letstimebox/letstimebox/about.md

 Martin prepared a distributed workshop and was looking for a distributed countdown timer but did not find a solution.
 So he told Volker about this problem and a few hours later Silvan, Volker and Martin meat for a hack night and started to create Let's Timebox.
-Amd that is where we are now.
+And that is where we are now.